What Are the Differences Between Platinum and White Gold?

 Yellow in colour, fine gold is relatively soft, it is alloyed with other metals and in various quantities to change the colour and the carat (ct) of gold.
 You may be wondering what exactly the ‘ct’ or ‘K’, refers to.
 The ‘carat’ of a metal refers to the percentage of pure gold in the alloy, with 18ct being 75% pure gold.
 For an engagement ring, 18ct (750) gold would be advised again for its strength and longevity.
 Palladium and other white metals are added to the fine gold to make white gold.
 With only a small amount of alloys, the colour of the 18ct white gold is slightly warmer than other white metals.
 For this reason, white gold is plated with a very thin layer of rhodium to give it a hard, beautiful mirror finish.

-At Larsen Jewellery, you will be guided through any questions you have by one of our friendly onsite jewellers.
-We are here to help guide you with the best choice for your ring.
+At Larsen Jewellery, one of our friendly on-site jewellers will always be happy to guide you through any questions you have.
+We are here to help you understand the best choice for your ring.